hyeonho-jeong/student/README.md

 # Overview

-This time, I made a student managing system with python.
-As a database, I used sql.
-I had a experince to do sql and python before, but it was my first time to connect the those two system.
-Therefore I thought it would be hard, but comparing with my thought it was easier.
-To connect the sql and python, it was really interesting to using mysql on the python code.
+On this occasion, I developed a student management system using Python, incorporating SQL as the underlying database.
+While I had prior experience working with both SQL and Python independently, this project marked my inaugural attempt at seamlessly integrating these two systems.
+Initially apprehensive about the perceived complexity, I found the process surprisingly straightforward.
+The utilization of MySQL within the Python code for establishing the connection between SQL and Python was particularly fascinating.

-Frist, I made GUI to see the place to my code is worked.
-In the GUI, I can input the student's inforamtion I made a 4 array so that I can add student ID, student first name, last name, and years.
-After input the informations, I can do add, serch, or delete.
-If I do add, the information save on the sql database.
-And by clicking the serch, the saved data in the mysql is possible to see in either GUI or mysql.
-For the delete the informations, to easily delete if the student ID is matching, it made me possible to delete the data.
+To enhance the user interface, I implemented a Graphical User Interface (GUI) to monitor the execution of my code.
+Within the GUI, I devised a four-array structure enabling the input of student information, including student ID, first name, last name, and academic years.
+Post data input, the system facilitated operations such as addition, search, or deletion.
+Upon choosing to add information, the data was seamlessly stored in the SQL database.
+Furthermore, the search functionality allowed the retrieval of saved data either through the GUI or directly from MySQL.
+For deletion purposes, a streamlined process was devised, enabling the effortless removal of data matching the specified student ID.

-It was really good chance to learn about the sql and python more.
-It was possible to save the data to the database.
+This project provided a valuable opportunity for deepening my understanding of SQL and Python integration, culminating in the successful storage of data within the database.

 [Software Demo Video](http://youtube.link.goes.here)